u1ui/tooltip.el/README.md

 ```

 ### Note
-Dont style the tooltip using anchestor selector!
-The tooltip element will move to the body element.
-Use classes or the style-attribute.
+Do not style tooltips using anchor selectors!
+The tooltip element will be moved to the body element.
+Use classes or the style attribute.

 ## Install